cakephp/plugin-installer/README.md

 In your CakePHP plugin folder run:

 ```
-composer require cakephp/plugin-installer:dev-master
+composer require cakephp/plugin-installer:*
 ```

 or add

-`"cakephp/plugin-installer": "dev-master"` to the `require` section of your plugin's `composer.json`.
+`"cakephp/plugin-installer": "*"` to the `require` section of your plugin's `composer.json`.